flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 This is how Make a Point looks today:
 ![Make a Point Landing Page](/public/map-landing.png)

-We've also made the site resposive and added some special tags so it can be added to iPhones and Androids as a webapp.
+We've also made the site responsive and added some special tags so it can be added to iPhones and Androids as a webapp.
 This way you can send points anytime.

 Finally, I built an admin section for our HR department so they can track and